Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 ### device-query

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a [DeviceQueryRequest](../data-models/device-query-request.md).
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is an optional [DeviceQueryRequest](../data-models/device-query-request.md).

 ```
 Topic: arrowhead/serviceregistry/management/device-query